 1. How Do You Charge?

 Different accountants charge for their time in different ways.
-And how you will get the best value for money from your chosen accountant depends on your needs.
+And, how you will get the best value for money from your chosen accountant depends on your needs.
 Here are typical pricing structures accountants use:

 Price Per Job

-If you are looking to hire an accountant to file your personal tax return once a year and have fairly little requirements outside of this then finding for an accountant that can quote for carrying out this single task may be suitable.
+If you are looking to hire an accountant to file your personal tax return once a year and have fairly few requirements outside of this, then finding an accountant that can quote for carrying out this single task may be suitable.
 It also makes it really easy to obtain various quotes from different accountants and compare them side by side.

 Fixed Monthly Charge

-If you run a business and have an ongoing requirement for bookkeeping, management accounts and year end accounts, then accountants may choose to quote you a fixed monthly charge.
-Fixed monthly charges are a great way for you to spread your accounting costs, manage cashflow and avoid a large debt from mounting up.
-Make you have a clear list of the services you need in advance of any conversation.
-And you make sure which services are included and excluded from the fixed charge before you sign up.
+If you run a business and have an ongoing requirement for bookkeeping, management accounts and year-end accounts, then accountants may choose to quote you a fixed monthly charge.
+Fixed monthly charges are a great way for you to spread your accounting costs, manage your cash flow and avoid a large debt from mounting up.
+Make sure you have a clear list of the services you need in advance of any conversation.
+And, be clear about which services are included and excluded from the fixed charge before you sign up.

 Depending on the work that needs to be done, some accountants may quote an hourly rate and make an estimate of the time required.
 This may be fine if you are searching for a freelance accountant to help you manage your business finances in an office where you can manage them.
 However, if you are not able to see how their time is spent then paying by the hour could mean large unexpected bills.